Founding a Scholarship at La Roche University

 Earnings from the endowed fund will be utilized annually to provide

-scholarship aid to selected students, in keeping with the College’s endowment
+scholarship aid to selected students, in keeping with the University’s endowment

 spending policy as approved by the Board of Trustees.
 For example, in a given

-year, the College might withdraw four to five percent from the endowment for scholarship
+year, the University might withdraw four to five percent from the endowment for scholarship

 awards, allowing the principal to remain intact and continue to grow.
 An endowed scholarship, in general, will grow